What Does PAT Testing Cover? Scope, Inclusions and Exceptions Explained

 Equipment operating above 1,000V AC is outside the scope of PAT testing.

-Extra-low voltage equipment (50V AC or below, or 120V DC or below) generally does not require electrical testing, although a visual inspection may still be appropriate in certain environments.
+Extra-low voltage equipment (50V AC or below, or 120V DC or below) is within the scope of the Code of Practice, but generally does not require electrical testing, although a visual inspection may still be appropriate in certain environments.

 Does New Equipment Require PAT Testing?

-Brand new equipment does not require PAT testing before first use, provided it has been supplied by a reputable manufacturer or distributor and carries the appropriate conformity marking (UKCA or CE).
-However, a visual inspection on receipt is recommended to check for damage in transit.
+Brand new equipment does not normally require PAT testing before first use, provided it has been supplied by a reputable manufacturer or distributor and carries the appropriate conformity marking (UKCA or CE).
+However, a visual inspection on receipt is still recommended to check for transit damage, poor-quality plugs or leads, and any obvious signs that the item may be counterfeit or substandard.
 Once placed into service, the equipment should be included in the organisation’s risk assessment and maintenance schedule.

 Medical Equipment